SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

 * Set up your platform to develop with SunPy.

   You will need to create yourself an account on [GitHub](https://github.com).
-  Our [Newcommer's guide](http://docs.sunpy.org/en/latest/dev_guide/newcomers.html) will walk you through setting up git and lays out our preferred way of development.
+  Our [Newcomer's guide](http://docs.sunpy.org/en/latest/dev_guide/newcomers.html) will walk you through setting up git and lays out our preferred way of development.

 * Try using SunPy.